Measuring chiral gravitational waves in Chern-Simons gravity with CMB bispectra: Introduction

-In the literature effects of this kind of gravity on gravitational waves in an inflationary context have been studied in several works (see e.g. refs.~\cite{Lue:1999,Jackiw:2003, Alexander:2005, Alexander:2006, Alexander:2007, Satoh:2008, Satoh:2010, Malenknejad:2012, Myung:2014, Alexander:2016, Kawai:2017, Cai:2017}).
-One of the most intriguing predictions of the model is that primordial gravitational waves acquire chirality in the power spectrum statistics or, better to say, Right (R) and Left (L)-handed primordial gravitational waves get a different dynamical evolution during inflation.
+In the literature effects of Chern-Simons gravity on gravitational waves in an inflationary context have been studied in several works (see e.g. refs.~\cite{Lue:1999,Jackiw:2003, Alexander:2005, Alexander:2006, Alexander:2007, Satoh:2008,Alexander:2009,Satoh:2010, Malenknejad:2012, Myung:2014, Alexander:2016,Baumann:2016, Kawai:2017, Cai:2017, Afkhami-Jeddi:2018own}).
+One of the most intriguing predictions of the model is that primordial gravitational waves acquire chirality in the power spectrum statistics or, better to say, Right (R) and Left (L)-handed primordial gravitational waves get a different dynamical evolution during inflation, and this is the first immediate consequence of the breaking of parity symmetry.
 However, as showed e.g. in ref.~\cite{Satoh:2010}, the amount of chirality produced during inflation has to be very small to prevent the formation of instabilities during inflation.
 Moreover, in ref.~\cite{Gerbino:2016mqb} it was shown that the CMB angular power spectra are not able to provide a useful constraint on very small chirality.
 This motivated us to perform an analysis of the effects on higher order correlators.

-In particular, using symmetry arguments, we showed that contributions to tensor-tensor-tensor $\Braket{ \gamma \gamma \gamma }$ and tensor-scalar-scalar $\Braket{ \gamma \zeta \zeta }$ bispectra are suppressed by the very small parameter $\Theta = H/M_{CS}$, where $H$ is the Hubble parameter during inflation and $M_{CS} = M^2_{Pl}/ (8 \dot{f})$ is the Chern-Simons mass, a characteristic energy scale at which instabilities may arise during inflation (here a dot stands for a derivative with respect to cosmic time).
+In particular, using the invariance of the Chern-Simons term under a Weyl transformation of the metric, we showed that contributions to tensor-tensor-tensor $\Braket{ \gamma \gamma \gamma }$ and tensor-scalar-scalar $\Braket{ \gamma \zeta \zeta }$ bispectra are suppressed by the very small parameter $\Theta = (\pi/2) H/ M_{CS}$, where $H$ is the Hubble parameter during inflation and $M_{CS} = M^2_{Pl}/ (8 \dot{f})$ is the Chern-Simons mass, a characteristic energy scale at which instabilities may arise during inflation (here a dot stands for a derivative with respect to cosmic time).
 The quantity $\Theta$ must be very small during inflation ($\Theta \ll 1$) to avoid any instability (for more details on this parameter see ref.~\cite{Bartolo:2017szm}).

 On the other hand, we showed explicitly that contributions to the bispectrum $\Braket{ \gamma \gamma \zeta }$ are not suppressed and we were able to define a parity breaking coefficient $\Pi$ \footnote{The exact definition of $\Pi$ from ref.~\cite{Bartolo:2017szm} reads